1dZb1/MagicNodes/README.md

 - When "Custom" is off, presets fully drive parameters
 - When "Custom" is on, the visible CADE controls override the Step presets across all steps; Step 1 still enforces `denoise=1.0`
 - CLIP Vision (if connected) is applied from Step 2 onward; if no reference image is provided, SuperSimple uses the previous step image as reference
+- Step 1 and Step 2 it's a prewarming step.

 ## ❗Tips
 (!)
 There are almost always artifacts in the first step, don't pay attention to them, they will be removed in the next steps.
 Keep your prompt clean and logical, don't duplicate details and be careful with symbols.